Skip to main content

 Trailing commission/Trailer

-A trailing commission, or trailer, is an ongoing fee paid to an investment firm related to a client’s mutual fund holding by the mutual fund company, which is part of a mutual fund’s management expense ratio (MER).
+A trailing commission, or trailer, is an ongoing fee paid to an investment firm related to a client’s mutual fund holding by the mutual fund company and is part of a mutual fund’s management expense ratio (MER).

 Mutual Fund Switches

-Starting March 18, and before June 1, trailer-paying mutual funds that you hold will be converted by the applicable mutual fund company to an equivalent fund that does not pay a trailing commission, where available.
-There is no action required on your part – the conversion will be automatic and no commission will be charged to you.
+Trailer-paying mutual funds that you held prior to June 1, 2022, were converted by the applicable mutual fund company to an equivalent fund that does not pay a trailing commission, where available.
+There was no action required on your part – the conversions were automatic and no commission was charged to you.

-• Before June 1, any trailer-paying mutual fund that you hold will be converted to an equivalent fund that does not pay a trailing commission, where available, in a process called a Like-to-Like Switch, which will be effected by the applicable mutual fund company.
+Any trailer-paying mutual fund that you held prior to June 1, 2022, was converted to an equivalent fund that does not pay a trailing commission, where available, in a process called a Like-to-Like Switch, which was effected by the applicable mutual fund company.

-• If there is no “like” fund that your trailer-paying fund can be switched to, your fund may be converted to a similar fund that does not pay a trailing commission in a process called a Like-to-Similar Switch, which will be effected by the applicable mutual fund company.
+If there was no “like” fund that your trailer-paying fund can be switched to, your fund may have been converted to a similar fund that does not pay a trailing commission in a process called a Like-to-Similar Switch, which was effected by the applicable mutual fund company.

-• When a Like-for-Like Switch or Like-for-Similar Switch is effected, there is no action required on your part – the conversion will be automatic and no commission will be charged to you.
-You will see the switch reflected on your Transactions page.
-The switch will also appear on your next account statement, sent to you by mail or available in PDF format under View & Manage Documents if you have selected eDocuments.
+• When a Like-for-Like Switch or Like-for-Similar Switch is effected, there is no action required on your part – the conversion is automatic and no commission is charged to you.
+The switch will appear on your account statement, sent to you by mail or available in PDF format under View & Manage Documents if you have selected eDocuments.
 A trade confirmation is issued when a mutual fund switch occurs.
 To check for a trade confirmation, log in to your account and select “Activity” from the My Portfolio menu.
 The confirmation will appear on your Transaction History and includes important information like the name of the original trailer-paying fund that you held, the name of the non-trailer paying fund it was switched into, and the date of the switch.

-A switch that is carried out as a Like-for-Like or Like-for-Similar Switch, as under the definitions laid out in the Blanket Orders (see above), effects no tax consequences.
+A switch that is carried out as a Like-for-Like or Like-for-Similar Switch, as under the definitions laid out in the Rules, effects no tax consequences.

 Please note, however, that RBC Direct Investing does not provide tax advice.
 You should discuss with a tax professional before you take any action on your own to buy, sell or switch your mutual fund holdings.